 At St James's, we recognise the possibility that adults working in the school may harm children.
-Any concerns about the conduct of any staff or adults (including supply staff and volunteers) in the school should be taken to the headteacher without delay (or where that is not possible to the Designated safeguarding team)' any concerns about the headteacher should go the Chair of Governors who can be contact via the school office.
+Any concerns about the conduct of any staff or adults (including supply staff and volunteers) in the school should be taken to the headteacher without delay any concerns about the headteacher should go the Chair of Governors who can be contact via the school office.